The paradoxes and problems with Cox's Theorem (Part 3/4)

 To spell out my intentions with the thought experiment a little more directly - my goal here is to try to imagine a scenario which I suspect most people would find intuitively repulsive, but then wonder how they got there, because each step was a step towards their stated goals.
 I wanted to force a choice between having to obey an oracular decision maker, and critical thinking skills, because there is a fundamental conflict between the idea of criticism on one hand, and the idea of perfection on the other.
 How could one possibly be critical of that which is perfect?

-In other words, my thesis is this: Even if it was obtainable, an oracular decision rule wouldnât be desireable, because such an infallible fount of perfect decisions would disable critical thinking, and this is the heart of authoritarianism.
+In other words, my thesis is this: Even if it was obtainable, an oracular decision rule wouldn’t be desireable, because such an infallible fount of perfect decisions would disable critical thinking, and this is the heart of authoritarianism.
 One could falsify this theory by finding an authoritarian regime not built around the idea of perfection (for example, perfect socialist/aryan/religious utopias).

 A friend to whom I put this question answered by saying

-I highly doubt someone would just say âOh nice, tell me what to do!â I think they would maintain their critical faculties in practice.
+I highly doubt someone would just say “Oh nice, tell me what to do!”
+I think they would maintain their critical faculties in practice.

 which is of course the answer I had hoped for.
 Of course its critical thinking skills that are important - not blindly asking for perfect instructions from an authority figure.
-So to a hypothetical questioner who says âWhat are we supposed to do without decision theory?
-How else do you expect us to make decisions?â the answer is: âBy thinking critically, like you do in practice.â
+So to a hypothetical questioner who says

 Yudkowsky says that rationality should be math, and that math is as inescapably governing as physics.
 But as we have seen, all decision theories based on summing products of real numbers will suffer from expectation gaps.
 Also, there is no requirement enshrined into the laws of nature that a theory of human decision making must be mathematical - this is the fallacy of reductionism, which says that theories at lower strata of reality (like math or physics) are somehow superior to theories at higher strata (like biology or economics).